Kailao: Lyrics (English)

-Sipi Tau
+Sipi Tau (Rugby Union)

 The Tonga rugby union national team's pre-game challenge, the Sipi Tau was penned by King Tama Tu'i Tāufaʻāhau Tupou IV in 1994, but its origins can be traced back much further.
 In Tonga in the pre-1800s there were no challenges before war.
 Indeed, talking was considered a sign of weakness in battle.
 But in the 19th century a war dance was introduced from the neighbouring Wallis and Futuna Islands and Tonga quickly annexed it.

 There have been several different Sipi Tau used by the Tongan rugby team over the years, but it is unsure when they were first used in rugby.
 The latest one was composed in honour of a short, successful tour of New Zealand in 1994.
 The current words were first used in the 2011 Rugby World Cup.